kevinkarl22/jFullPageScroller/README.md

 });
 ```

-Optionally, you can assign callback scripts for each section you want.
+Optionally, you can assign a callback script for each section you want.

 To add a callback, create an object using the following the format: